onecommons/unfurl/tosca-package/README.md

 ## Status

 Experimental, syntax subject to change based on feedback.
 Currently converts a significant subset of TOSCA 1.3, to and from Python and YAML but there are still significant gaps.
-100% coverage is not a goal since you always stick with YAML for the less common elements.
-Also, YAML to Python completeness is less of a priority than Python to YAML since the former is a just a convenience, while the latter is required for the DSL to be useable.
+100% coverage is not a goal since YAML can be used as a fallback for the less common elements.
+Also, YAML-to-Python completeness is less of a priority than Python-to-YAML since the former is a just a convenience, while the latter is required for the DSL to be useable.

 ## Examples